graphql-hive/graphql-gateways-benchmark/README.md

 5. RAM usage during the entire execution
 6. HTTP layer timings

-> This scenario uses federation spec with all gateways that supports this kind of specification (not all gateways supports v2 spec).
+> This scenario uses Federation spec with all gateways that supports this kind of specification (not all gateways supports v2 spec).

 ## `fed-constant-vus-subgraphs-delay`